 The surprising evidence raised eyebrows in the medical profession and it might be a while until we see a doctor prescribing a glass of wine as a solution to any health problem.

-In the meantime, we can enjoy an occasional glass, avoid cork-high-and-bottle-deep scenarios, and come out as right as rain.
+In the meantime, we can enjoy an occasional glass with our favorite healthy dinner ideas, avoid cork-high-and-bottle-deep scenarios, and come out as right as rain.